 - Submitted the LCAP Federal Addendum no later than March 31, 2022

 The ESSER III state educational agency (SEA) Reserve funds account for $1,507,969,609.
-This funding will be determined through the budget process.
+Use of these funds is determined through the State budget process.

-- 5% for activities related to Learning Loss
+- not less than 5% for activities related to addressing learning loss

-UPDATE (15-Sep-2021): Education Code (EC) Section 43521(a)(3-4) allows for ESSER III SEA Reserve funds to be made available for obligation through September 30, 2024 (unless otherwise provided in federal law) through the Expanded Learning Opportunities Grant (ELO-G) to eligible LEAs. $437,390,000 of the ELO-G is funded through the 2.5% of the ESSER III SEA Reserve to be spent at the discretion of the state, and $753,985,000 is funded through the 5% set-aside to address learning loss.
+UPDATE (15-Sep-2021): California Education Code (EC) Section 43521(a)(3-4) allows for ESSER III SEA Reserve funds to be made available for obligation through September 30, 2024 (unless otherwise provided in federal law) through the Expanded Learning Opportunities Grant (ELO-G) to eligible LEAs, in combination with additional State and federal funds. $437,390,000 of the ELO-G (Resource Code 3218) is funded through the portion of the ESSER III SEA Reserve that may be spent at the discretion of the state and from part of the up to 0.5% allowed for administration. $753,985,000 of the ELO-G (Resource Code 3219) is funded through the 5% set-aside to address learning loss.
 More information about the ELO-G can be found on the COVID-19 Relief and School Reopening Grants web page.